 An executive who finds his secretary attractive probably doesn’t need to share that with his wife.

-When the secrets grows bigger and creates conflict, it might spread and create a secret or a double life.
+When the secret grows bigger and creates conflict, it might spread and create a secret or a double life.

 When the executive begins to ask the secretary out for lunch and starts to confide in her some intimacies that he never shared with his wife, the secret becomes malignant.